-An article about Environmental Due Diligence, by Azad A. Kaligi, PG.
+An article about Environmental Due Diligence by a California Professional Geologist.

 Do the Results of an Environmental Site Assessment need to be reported to local regulatory agencies?